cosmos/sdk-tutorials/academy/1-what-is-cosmos/3-atom-staking.md

 <HighlightBox type="warn">

 It is always good practice to be careful with links to wallet software because of the possibility of fraudulent software designed to steal from you.
-A link to the official Keplr extension can also be found on the [Cosmos Ecosystem overview page](https://cosmos.network/ecosystem/wallets).
+A link to the official Keplr extension can also be found on the [Interchain Ecosystem overview page](https://cosmos.network/ecosystem/wallets).

 </HighlightBox>